luislucena16/challenge-ratherlabs/README.md

 ### Local Development

-Configure your `.env` file and paste this:
+Configure your `.env` file search the RPC node in the link and paste this:

 ```bash
 Note: We will use the addresses of the smart contracts deployed on the fuji test network